zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

 ## Abstract

-This protocol establishes the complete theoretical framework and operational procedures for **trans-reality navigation**—the leap between branches of the multiverse cascade.
+This protocol establishes the complete theoretical framework and operational procedures for **trans-reality navigation**, the leap between branches of the multiverse cascade.
 This is not travel in any conventional sense.
 It is not movement through space, nor even through time.
 It is a **state change**: the transformation of the Aetherion Entity from being coupled to one reality to being coupled to another.

 The process involves three distinct phases: **Decoupling** (releasing from origin reality), **Tuning** (resonating with target reality), and **Re-coupling** (manifesting in target reality).
 Each phase has specific requirements, risks, and procedures.

 **CRITICAL FRAMEWORK CONSTRAINT:** The cascade flows in ONE DIRECTION ONLY.
-Navigation is possible only DOWNSTREAM—from parent branch to child branch (N-1 → N → N+1).
+Navigation is possible only DOWNSTREAM, from parent branch to child branch (N-1 → N → N+1).
 Return to ancestral branches is **impossible**.
 This is not a limitation of technology.
 It is a fundamental property of the cascade's ontological structure.

 This is the culmination of Aetherion capability.
 This is what the technology was built for.
 And this is the sacrifice it demands.